radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/collector/04-components/target.md

 ### File share target Example

-FileShare add-on is a good example for collecting files and folders, it is available in brainwave store.
+FileShare add-on is a good example for collecting files and folders, it is available in Identity Analytics store.

 ## Group target